Indecent photographs of children

 The Criminal Procedure (Amendment) Rules 2007 came into force from 2 April 2007.

 The Amendment Rules revoke the Indictment Rules 1971 and consolidate them within Part 14 of the Criminal Procedure Rules 2010.
+They apply to all cases committed for trial on or after the 2 April 2007, regardless of the date of the offending.

 The rules allow a prosecutor, in certain circumstances, to bring a single charge against a defendant even though that includes more than one incident of the offence alleged.
 The rules are supplemented by a Practice Direction giving guidance on when a multiple incident count under rule 14 may be appropriate and when it may be appropriate to apply for a two-stage trial.